ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Optionally visit the [Routing tables for VPC](https://{DomainName}/vpc-ext/network/routingTables) in the IBM Cloud Console.
 Select the **transit** vpc from the drop down and then select the **tgw-ingress** routing table.
 Click **Create** to add each route.  **Delegate** will delegate to the default VPC routing behavior for the matching CIDR block in the zone.

-If you created the routes do not forget to remove them now before moving on to the next step.
+If you created the routes do not forget to remove them as noted below.

-An alternative solution which will be used below is to route the transit VPC test instance traffic through the firewall/router.
+An alternative solution, used below, is to route the transit VPC test instance traffic through the firewall/router.

 ## Cross Zone and Asymmetric Routing
 {: #vpc-transit-asymmetric}